IntegratedMind19/BTC-Volatility-Forecast/knowledge_base/output_format.md

 - Unexpected events may rapidly change market volatility.
 - The model predicts volatility rather than future price direction.
 - Feature importance indicates model influence rather than causal relationships.

+## Overall Summary
+(Provide a brief summary based on the obtained result and interpretations.

+Example: (Change some informations or wordings if appropriate)

+Overall, the model forecasts another day of relatively low Bitcoin volatility, with expected market fluctuations remaining close to recent historical levels.
+Although volatility is forecast to increase slightly compared with today, the increase is modest and remains consistent with the current low-volatility regime.
+Users should interpret this forecast alongside external market developments, which are not incorporated directly into the prediction model.)

 ## Metadata
 Time generated: <YYYY-MM-DD HH:MM:SS> (GMT)